Mark Green (New York politician): 2001 campaign for mayor

 In 2001 Green ran for mayor of New York City and won the Democratic nomination but lost to Republican nominee Michael Bloomberg 50%–48% in the closest NYC mayoral election in a century.
 Green narrowly defeated Fernando Ferrer in the primary, surviving a negative contest that divided the party.
 The two other candidates were Council Speaker Peter Vallone and City Comptroller Alan Hevesi.

 The September 11, 2001 terrorist attacks occurred on the morning of the Democratic primary and contributed to Green's loss.
 Bloomberg spent an unprecedented $74 million on his campaign, especially on TV ads and direct mail.
 Mayor Rudy Giuliani, who was suddenly extremely popular, endorsed Bloomberg.

 The Economist wrote, "The billionaire businessman [Bloomberg] is usually seen as one of the post–September 11th winners (if such a word can be so used): he would probably have lost the mayoralty to Mark Green, a leftish Democrat, had the terrorist strike not happened.
 Yet it is also worth noting that his election probably spared New York City a turbulent period of score-settling over Rudy Giuliani's legacy."
 Chris Smith wrote in New York Magazine in 2011, "Many old-school Democrats believe that Bloomberg's 2001 victory over Mark Green was a terrorist-provoked, money-soaked aberration."

 The Ferrer campaign criticized Green for the actions of supporters in the runoff that were construed as racist, involving literature with New York Post caricatures of Ferrer and Al Sharpton distributed in white enclaves of Brooklyn and Staten Island.
-Green said he had nothing to do with the dissemination of the literature.
 An investigation by the district attorney of Kings County, New York, Charles J. Hynes, came to the conclusion that "Mark Green had no knowledge of these events, and that when he learned of them, he repeatedly denounced the distribution of this literature and sought to find out who had engaged in it."

 The incident kept Ferrer from endorsing Green and is thought to have diminished minority turnout in the general election, which helped Bloomberg win in an overwhelmingly Democratic city.
 Green wrote an article about the campaign a decade later in the 9/11 anniversary issue of New York Magazine.
 He reported that Bloomberg told him in 2002 that "I wouldn't have won" without Ferrer's late campaign opposition to Green.